What is special about the divisors of 24?: The Bertrand-Chebyshev theorem

 \section{The Bertrand-Chebyshev theorem}

 In the year 1845, Bertrand postulated that if $n \ge 2$ then there is always a prime number $p$ such that $n < p < 2n$.
 Although he did not give a proof, he verified it for all values of $n$ up to three million.
-A few years later (1850) Chebyshev gave an analytical proof of this result.
-An elementary proof of this result, however, had to wait until the next century.
-In 1919 Ramanujan \cite{Ram1919} gave a simpler proof using some properties of the gamma function.
-In his first paper in 1932, Erd\"{o}s \cite{Erdos} gave a completely elementary proof of this theorem using nothing more than some properties of binomial coefficients that are easily verified.
-Also see \cite{Book} for a nice presentation of Erd\"{o}s's proof.

-Let us see what this theorem has to be say about the question under investigation.
+A few years later (1852) Chebyshev gave an analytical proof of this result.
+Elementary proofs, however, had to wait until the next century.
+In 1919 Ramanujan \cite{Ram1919} gave the first elementary proof using some properties of the gamma function and the Stirling's formula.
+His proof could be easily presented without ever mentioning the gamma function.
+In his first paper in 1932, Erd\"{o}s \cite{Erdos} gave another elementary proof of this theorem using some properties of the binomial coefficients.
+See \cite{Book} for a nice presentation of Erd\"{o}s's proof.
+Hardy and Wright also use Erd\"{o}s's proof in their number theory text book \cite{HardyWright}.
+Let us see what this theorem has to say about the question under investigation.

 Let $n$ be an integer with the diagonal property.
 That is, given a prime $p$ which does not divide $n$, $n\, |\, p^{2} - 1$.
 Note that if $n$ divides $p^2 - 1$ then $p^2 - 1 \ge n$, or $p \ge \sqrt{n+1}$.
 Equivalently, looking at the contrapositive, we get the following statement which is more appealing: If $p < \sqrt{n+1}$, then $p$ divides $n$.